 Bringing civility and credibility back to online discussion should be just as possible—but also just as difficult.
 And for a case study, we only need to look next door.

-People made these systems, and people can correct them.
 The online forum Nextdoor.com was originally envisioned by founder and CEO Nirav Tolia as a way of fostering community through neighborhood-specific discussion boards.
 To his dismay, it also became an unintended haven for racial profiling, with concerned residents posting about suspicious activity by strangers who they identified only by ethnicity.
 After an appeal by the Oakland-based group Neighbors for Racial Justice, Tolia took the unprecedented step of having the interface redesigned to try and reduce profiling.

 It worked incredibly well.
 Early analysis of Nextdoor’s pilot redesign suggests it reduced racist postings by 75% almost immediately upon implementation.
 The mechanism is astoundingly simple: If you specify a suspect’s race when reporting a crime or suspicious activity, Nextdoor now asks for two other identifying characteristics, like height or an article of clothing, otherwise the post won’t publish.
 It turns out that making it just a tiny bit more difficult post racist comments can dramatically reduce their prevalence.